barronbytes/mini-projects/README.md

-# CLI Projects
+# Guided Projects

-These projects run from the command-line interface.
+This repository showcases guided projects completed using various resources.
+Full credit is always given to sources.